-While golf and agricultural properties have a high proportion of plantable space, these land use types make up a relatively small area in Glenview (Fig. 5).
+While park and industrial properties have a high proportion of plantable space, these land use types make up a relatively small area in Oak Park (Fig. 5).
 Most of the land is residential, followed by transit.

 Figure 5: Acres of land cover types across land uses.